NEU-SNS/intl-iot/destination/README.md

 The CSV file has 16 headings.
 Their meanings are listed below:

-- `ts` - The timestamp of when the first packet of the input file was generated.
+- `ts` - The Unix timestamp of when the first packet of the input file was generated.
 - `device` - The input into the `-d` option.
 - `ip` - The IP address of the packets being analyzed.
 - `host` - The domain name of the IP address.
 If not found, the IP address is used.